 Many individuals and businesses have supported the symphony because of what it has meant to them and their employees, namely, a great artistic resource.
 In the same way that good music adds a new dimension of awareness and pleasure to an individual, the symphony has brought a new dimension to the quality of life in Jefferson County.

 The symphony is a non-profit organization supported by contributions from individuals, corporations, businesses, foundations, and the Scientific and Cultural Facilities District (SCFD).
-The Golden Civic Foundation, Adolph Coors Foundation, and Exempla Lutheran Foundation.
-The T. Gordon Parks Trust, left to the association following the death of Maestro T. Gordon Parks, also funds the symphony, and of course, our loyal and generous patrons.
-In addition, ticket sales and fundraising events and Book Fair, as well as the ongoing efforts of the Jefferson Symphony, provide the necessary funding to support the orchestra.
-The symphony performs five subscription concerts in its winter season under the direction of Dr. Morse, and four to five contemporary (Pops) concerts performed in the parks of Jefferson County under the baton of Associate Conductor Steve Mallinson.
+The Golden Civic Foundation, The T. Gordon Parks Trust, left to the association following the death of Maestro T. Gordon Parks, also funds the symphony, and of course, our loyal and generous patrons.
+In addition, ticket sales and fundraising events, provide the necessary funding to support the orchestra.
+The symphony performs five subscription concerts in its winter season under the direction of Dr. Morse, and a (Pops) concerts performed in Golden under the baton of Associate Conductor Steve Mallinson.
 A 15-member Board of Directors oversees symphony operations and provides assistance and support of management, publicity, and fundraising.
 The annual budget of the Jefferson Symphony Orchestra is over $160,000.